bbc/tams/docs/appnotes/0009-storage-label-format.md

 So while we need to signal this, we are not able to provide universal naming conventions.

 Finally, a more generic "store name" parameter is useful for human identification of stores, and for distinguishing stores which are otherwise identical.
+It should be noted that the logical concept of a named "store" in this case is distinct from a bucket (or equivalent concept).
+A "store" may make use of multiple buckets for performance reasons, for example.
+But the properties of buckets of a named store should be otherwise identical.

 In summary; we must signal storage provider, storage time, and store name.
 However we may also need to add the optional parameters of region, and availability zone.